-AE Aerospace Engineering
+- AE Aerospace Engineering

-AS Atmospheric and Oceanic Sciences
+- AS Atmospheric and Oceanic Sciences

-CE Civil Engineering
+- CE Civil Engineering

-CH Chemical Engineering
+- CH Chemical Engineering

-DC Divecha Centre of Climate Change
+- DC Divecha Centre of Climate Change

-ER Earth Sciences
+- ER Earth Sciences

-ME Mechanical Engineering MT Materials Engineering
+- ME Mechanical Engineering

+- MT Materials Engineering

-PD Product Design and Manufacturing
+- PD Product Design and Manufacturing

-ST Sustainable Technologies
+- ST Sustainable Technologies

 The first two digits of the course number have the departmental code as the prefix.
 All the Departments/Centres (except the Space Technology Cell) of the Division provide facilities for research work leading to the degrees of M Tech (Research) and Ph D. There are specific requirements for completing a Research Training Programme for students registered for research at the Institute.
 For individual requirements, students are advised to consult the Departmental Curriculum Committee.
 M Tech Degree Programmes are offered in all the above departments except in the Centre for Product Design and Manufacturing which offers M.Des.
-Department of Civil Engg also offers an M Tech Programme in Transportation and Infrastructure Engineering.
 Most of the courses are offered by the faculty members of the Division, but in certain areas, instruction by specialists in the field and experts from industries are also arranged.

-Prof. Vikram Jayaram
+Prof. Vikram Jayaram Dean Division of Mechanical Sciences